French embassy issues warning about Ireland’s housing crisis

-People moving to Ireland face a “severe house crisis” and will struggle to find accommodation, the French embassy there has warned its citizens.
+People moving to Ireland face a “severe housing crisis” and will struggle to find accommodation, the French embassy has warned its citizens.

 The Dublin-based embassy posted advice, titled “lodging” with a warning sign next to it, on its website.